Eric Stout: Kansas City Monarchs (second stint)

 On August 27, 2021, Stout re-signed with the Kansas City Monarchs of the American Association of Professional Baseball.

 Chicago Cubs

 On March 8, 2022, prior to the start of the American Association season, Stout's contract was purchased by the Chicago Cubs organization.
-Chicago selected Stout's contract on June 13, and designated him for assignment on June 16.
+Chicago selected Stout's contract on June 13 and designated him for assignment on June 16.
+During that timespan of June 13 to 16, Stout pitched two games for the Cubs.
+In his second game on June 15, he struck out four consecutive Padres.